-For older Ford vehicles, standard nickel alloy spark plug are more than acceptable, even according to the manufacturer.
+For older Ford vehicles, standard nickel alloy spark plugs are more than acceptable, even according to the manufacturer.
 For most newer models, an extended platinum tip spark plug is recommended.

 A Ford Mustang with a 4L V6 engine has a set of six spark plugs.
 These plugs are specifically designed as a direct fit for the 2006 to 2010 Mustangs.

 Yes, they do.
 Especially if you have newer vehicles or engines whose lifespan you want to extend.
-Iridium spark plug last up to 120.000 miles while giving your vehicle a more reliable spark.
+Iridium spark plugs last up to 120.000 miles while giving your vehicle a more reliable spark.

 Technically, the two most important details in a spark plug are matching the design of your engine.
-As the larger brands usually make more durable and reliable spark plug, they do matter.
+As the larger brands usually make more durable and reliable spark plugs, they do matter.